 - Does not require USB port

 Usually, PCI-E WiFi cards are more powerful than USB WiFi adapters.
 One of the main reasons for this is that the PCI-E card connects directly to the motherboard of your computer.
 This means that the connectivity is a lot faster as there is nothing between the PCI-E card and your mainboard.
 You cannot say the same about a USB adapter.

 Another advantage of a PCI-E wireless adapter is that they usually always have at least one external antenna.
 Some of the better quality cards have more than one antenna – having three antennas is fairly common.
 This means that you should be able to pick up a stronger signal from your WiFi router.

-These days you need USB ports for just about everything and if you use a USB wireless adapter then you will permanently take up one of these precious slots.
+These days, you need USB ports for just about everything and if you use a USB wireless adapter, you will permanently take up one of these precious slots.
 PCI-E wireless adapter slots straight into your computer motherboard and does not require the use of a USB slot.

 When I was testing the USB WiFi adapters I found that one of them became really hot when I was using the Internet a lot for downloading and other things.
 This is not something that you have to worry about with a PCI-E WiFi adapter.

-The only real disadvantages of a PCI-E wireless adapter are that you have to physically install them into your computer and they are often more expensive than a USB wireless adapter.
+The only real disadvantages of a PCI-E wireless adapter are that you have to install them into your computer physically and are often more expensive than a USB wireless adapter.